Garage Sale Alternatives

 - When it can generate and benefit from bidding wars.

-- When you have time to wait for a buyer to find it.
+- Or, when you have time to wait for a buyer to find it.

 What items should be sold at a garage sale